-Asia has seen multiple outbreaks of deadly diseases in the past like the Severe Acute Respiratory Syndrome (SARS) pandemic in the early 2000s, the 2009 swine flu pandemic, and the Middle East Respiratory Syndrome Coronavirus (MERS-CoV) in 2012.
-But what’s leaving many, including the World Health Organization (WHO), puzzled today is a lung infection spreading in the Chinese city of Wuhan that has affected 59 people, seven of whom are now reportedly in critical condition.
+Asia has seen multiple outbreaks of deadly diseases in recent years like the Severe Acute Respiratory Syndrome (SARS) pandemic in the early 2000s, the 2009 swine flu pandemic, and the Middle East Respiratory Syndrome Coronavirus (MERS-CoV) in 2012.
+But what is leaving many, including the World Health Organization (WHO), puzzled at the moment is a lung infection from the Chinese city of Wuhan that is now spreading worldwide.
+Identified as a coronavirus, it has killed at least four people and infected hundreds.

 When It Started

-According to AFP, the infection broke out between December 12 and 29.
-Some cases involve people who worked at a seafood market in Wuhan, the capital of Hubei Province.
+The infection broke out between December 12 and 29, 2019.
+Some cases involved people who worked at a seafood market in Wuhan, a city in Hubei Province.
 The market has since been closed for disinfection.
+As of Tuesday, January 21, the virus had also reached big cities Beijing, Shanghai, and Shenzhen.
+There are also confirmed cases in the provinces of Yunnan, Sichuan, Guangxi, and Shandong.

-Recorded clinical signs and symptoms include fever, difficulty breathing, and invasive lesions in the lungs, WHO reported.
+Recorded clinical signs and symptoms include fever, difficulty breathing, and invasive lesions on the lungs, the WHO reported.

-“There is limited information to determine the overall risk of this reported cluster of pneumonia of unknown etiology,” the WHO said in a statement.
+“There is limited information to determine the overall risk of this reported cluster of pneumonia of unknown etiology,” the WHO said in a statement on Sunday, January 5.